 However, in most cases, these systems are complicated to deal with, not tailored to the individual’s needs and cost-intensive in maintenance.

 So what would be your solution and where do you see dizmo in all of this?

 Combining the four requirements, personalized – comprehensive – easy to use – affordable, might appear to be a contradiction at a first glance, but they are achievable using techniques of “mass customization”.
 That is the use of flexible computer-aided manufacturing systems that combine the low unit costs of mass production processes with the flexibility of individual customization.

 This is where dizmo comes into play.
 With its intuitive approach, it enables even people that haven’t grown up with computers to use interactive systems with great ease.
 In addition, dizmo is easily customizable in order to respond to the needs of individuals.

-Can you give us an example of how this could look like in reality?
+Can you give us an example of how dizmo’s ambient assisted living could look like in reality?

 Imagine Alice Miller, an elderly woman who has difficulty walking.
 But despite the fact that she is slightly overcautious and a bit wary, she can still care for herself.
 Moreover she is a vivid grandmother who wants to participate in the life of her children and grandchildren.
 Her dizmoViewer could contain a Facebook dizmo that streams live the photo albums of her family.
 It could also be equipped with a big alarm button; being pressed it will automatically dial the emergency number.
 Furthermore, just by clicking the corresponding picture she is able to order the menu for the next day from the local food delivery service or automatically order a taxi without the tedious search for the phone number.